The Bankrate promise

 - Make sure your policy coverage and limits are the same.
 Having this baseline quote from each company will let you know which option gives you the best price for the same amount of coverage.
 Without this, you may be accidentally purchasing a cheaper premium with less coverage.

 - Add optional coverage.
 If adding optional coverage is important to you, you’ll be able to see which car insurance companies offer what you want.
 This could include gap coverage, accident forgiveness and more.

 Consider other factors, like mobile app accessibility, financial strength ratings and more.
 Good customer service, easy policy management tools and a quick claims payout can make for a positive experience.
 These factors — along with price — could help you decide which option is best suited to your preferences and needs.

 Frequently asked questions

 Each driver has unique personal factors, including age, location and driving record.
-Because these factors influence the underwriting process and the final rate you pay, the best cheap car insurance provider will be different for everyone.
+Because these factors in addition to others, like the make and model of the car you drive, influence the underwriting process and the final rate you pay, the best cheap car insurance provider will be different for everyone.
 To narrow down your list, consider which providers offer low rates on average in your area and how many discounts you would be eligible for with a particular policy.

 High-risk drivers may have a difficult time finding cheap car insurance.
 That’s because high-risk drivers may be more likely to cause expensive accidents, and insurance companies typically balance the risk with more expensive premiums.
 However, whether you’re a good driver or have a few marks on your record, the same strategy applies.
 Shopping around, being open to different carriers and requesting quotes may give you a better idea of how much your car insurance premium will be.